TurboWarp/extensions/docs/steamworks.md

 The Steamworks extension is also inherently client-side, so a cheater could manipulate all of the Steamworks blocks to return whatever they want.
 You shouldn't use them for things that are security critical.

-## Demo game
+## Demo game <a name="demo-game"></a>

-To test the Steamworks extension without paying for a Steamworks Partner Program membership, you can use the free Steamworks demo game.
+To test the Steamworks extension without paying for a Steamworks Partner Program membership, you can use the Steamworks demo game.
 It's called Spacewar and its App ID is `480`.
-You don't need to install Spacewar; rather, you can use its App ID to test various Steamworks APIs.
+You don't need to install or run Spacewar; rather, you can use its App ID to test various Steamworks APIs as if you were the Spacewar developers.

 Spacewar has achievements with the following API Names, which can used for testing the achievement blocks: